Pinehurst Resort: History

 In an unprecedented move, the USGA brought both the men's U.S. Open and the U.S. Women's Open to Pinehurst No. 2 in 2014.
 The U.S. Open was scheduled at its normal time, ending on the third Sunday in June (Father's Day), and the women played the following week.

-The resort now has nine golf courses, three hotels, a spa and extensive sports and leisure facilities.
+The resort now has ten golf courses, three hotels, a spa and extensive sports and leisure facilities.
 It was ranked as the world's largest golf resort by the Guinness World Records before it was surpassed by Mission Hills Golf Club in China.
 The property’s old-growth longleaf pine trees are home to the federally endangered Red-cockaded Woodpecker.

 The No. 2 course is included in the Links and the Tiger Woods PGA Tour video game series; the No. 8 course is also available for the Links game.
 Both Pinehurst No. 2 and Pinehurst No. 8 are available to play on E6 software.

 Pinehurst was owned by the Tufts family until 1970, when it was sold to Malcom McLean.
 The Tufts Archives are located in the Given Memorial Library in Pinehurst.
 After the property was acquired by a set of banks in 1982, it was sold to Robert H. Dedman, Sr., founder of ClubCorp.
 When the Dedman family sold ClubCorp, they retained Pinehurst.

 In June 1999, National Public Radio reported that the Pinehurst Resort was using threats of trademark infringement lawsuits to prevent any businesses located in the area of Pinehurst village from using the term "Pinehurst" in their business names.